michael-denino/terraform-aws-endpoint-backup/README.md

 Refer to the [using S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html) and [Object Lock considerations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock-managing.html) documentation for more information.

 ## IAM Credentials
 Generating persistent IAM user access keys is typically not advised ([security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)).
 However, the endpoint backup software this module is designed to integrate with requires an access key ID and secret access key.
+Creating persistent IAM user access keys is acceptable for this use case.

-This module can create an IAM user and IAM policy that only grants read and write access to the backup bucket.
+This module can create an IAM policy that grants read/write access to the backup bucket and decrypt/encrypt KMS actions for a customer managed KMS key (if a KMS key is provided as an input).
+This module also creates an IAM user by default and attaches the bucket access policy to the user.

 Enabling client-side encryption is recommended to enhance data privacy and as an additional layer of security if IAM keys are compromised.

 This module provides input variables to configure IAM access key generation.
 Rotate IAM user keys on a regular basis.